Serpentcoil Island

 Don't neglect the basics like stepping in place to lure enemies closer to get the first hit in.

-Tree Ninja D (25 HP, 14 atk, 10 def) can send a log flying at you, dealing 5 damage + knockback.
+Tree Ninja D (5-7F) sends a log flying at you, dealing 5 damage + 10 tiles of knockback.

 They also occasionally warp to a different spot on the current floor when they receive damage.